EugeneFinch/minance/docs.md

 	•	Security: Encrypt API keys (AES) or use ephemeral sessions
 	•	Binance API: REST + WebSocket (optional for real-time)

+# Implementation Status (as of current build)

+**Summary:**
+- Core portfolio viewer, sell (nuke), and buy back flows are implemented and functional.
+- Realized P&L, asset selection, confirmation modals, and local/session storage are implemented.
+- UI is modern and responsive for desktop, but mobile responsiveness and some polish are still missing.
+- Security is limited to local/session storage; no encryption or wallet signature gating yet.
+- No persistent backend DB for trades (localStorage only).
+No CSV export, charting, or onboarding.

+---

 ## Implementation Checklist (as of backend/main.py)

 ### Phase 1 — MVP: Portfolio Viewer